igroff/epiquery/README.md

 #### Response Transformations

-Response transforms are created by placing a node module (a file) in the `resopnse_transforms` directory of the template repository.
+Response transforms are created by placing a node module (a file) in the `response_transforms` directory of the template repository.
 Epiquery will load the file via `require`.
 The file should export a single function.
 Epiquery will pass that function the response object.